For Healthcare Professionals

 LONGER-TERM DATA

-mDOR for total Q2W TCR-naïve population: 17.9 months (95% CI, 12.5 months–NE)3
+mDOR for overall Q2W TCR-naïve population: 17.9 months (95% CI, 12.5–26.0)1

-MonumenTAL-1 longer-term follow-up analysis at a median follow-up of >29 months in patients naïve to T-cell redirection therapy1*
+MonumenTAL-1 longer-term follow-up analysis at a median follow-up of >37 months in patients naïve to T-cell redirection therapy1*

 You are now viewing a subsequent follow-up analysis of the MonumenTAL-1 trial.
 This information is not included in the current full Prescribing Information.
-These long-term follow-up data reflect the patients naïve to TCR therapy* receiving TALVEY® QW.
+These longer-term follow-up data reflect the patients naïve to TCR therapy* receiving TALVEY® QW.

 73% of patients responded to TALVEY® QW dosing, with 35% achieving ≥CR†